seekwhencer/icecast-mpd-mpc-node/README.md

 - Vagrant VB Guest Additions

 Then set it up like on the raspberry pi - but replace the user `pi` with the user `vagrant`.
-Don't forget: if you completed the vagrant setup, save the VM state with VirtualBox directly or with a `vagrant halt`.
+Don't forget: if you completed the vagrant setup, save the VM state with VirtualBox directly or with a `vagrant suspend`.
-To load the VM state, enter `vagrant suspend`.
+To load the VM state, enter `vagrant resume`.

 You can skip the icecast build from source.
 Inside the VM you can use: `sudo apt-get install icecast2`